apersonintech/obscreen/README.md

 sudo systemctl start obscreen.service
 ```

+## Usage
+- Hostname will be http://localhost:5000 or http://localhost with nginx or http://[SERVER_IP]:[PORT]
+- Page which play slideshow is reachable at `http://localhost:5000`
+- Slideshow manager is reachable at `http://localhost:5000/manage`

 ## You are done now :)
 If everything is set up correctly, the RaspberryPi shall start chromium in fullscreen directly after boot screen and after some seconds of showing the date & time (default.html) your slideshow shall start and loop endlessly.